-What GDP Methodology Has To Do With Economic Convergence
+What GDP Methodology Has To Do With the Debate about Economic Convergence

 Figure 1: Percent Impact of Changing the System of National Accounts (SNA) Methodologies on US and China GDP (differences between revised and non-revised GDP in 1993 and 2008)